-The absorbed water influences the electrical properties of the laminate and the RH level should therefore be considered as an input parameter for control algorithms of the IEAP actuators and the factor influencing the charge storage capacity of the IEAPs as flexible supercapacitors.
+Absorbed water influences the electrical properties of the IEAP laminates and the RH level should therefore be considered in development of applications for the IEAPs as actuator and a supercapacitor.
+Additionally, the humidity-sensing capability broadens the field of application of IEAPs, as the IEAP performing any other function in a device can additionally sense RH.

-In addition to the electrical properties, also mechanical properties of the IEAP change considerably.
+In addition to the electrical properties, it should be considered that also mechanical properties of the IEAP change considerably in variable RH.
 Investigation of the relation between the mechanical properties and the RH level is out of the scope of this work.

-An IEAP as a humidity sensor
+IEAP as a humidity sensor and hygroelectric energy harvester

 Introduction

-As demonstrated in the paragraph 5, the impedance of the IEAP laminate is highly dependent on the ambient RH value.
+As demonstrated in section 7, electrical impedance of the IEAP laminate is highly dependent on the ambient RH value.
 It is possible to determine the RH value around the IEAP laminate by measuring its electrical impedance.
-This is an advantageous and unique additional feature for the IEAPs primarily engaged either as an actuator or a supercapacitor, but the use of such laminate primarily as an impedance-based humidity sensor is impractical due to the relative complexity of the three-layered laminate and a wide choice of highly-developed competitive (e.g. resistive, capacitive, or quartz crystal microbalance-based) humidity sensor technologies.
+This is an advantageous and unique additional feature for the IEAPs primarily engaged either as an actuator or a supercapacitor, but the use of such laminate primarily as an impedance-based humidity sensor is impractical due to relative complexity of the three-layered laminate and a wide choice of highly-developed competitive (e.g. resistive, capacitive, or quartz crystal microbalance-based) humidity sensor technologies.

-In addition to the change in impedance, which is an expected result in case of an IEAP as a highly hygroscopic material, the humidity-sensitivity of the IEAP laminate has been found to concurrently express itself in an additional way, which is not predicted from the prior comprehension over the IEAP laminates.
-The newly found sensing phenomenon reveals itself in the formation of voltage and electric current between the IEAP electrodes, when the opposite electrodes of an IEAP laminate are exposed to the environments with different RH levels.
+In addition to the change in impedance, which is well-predictable concerning its highly hygroscopic constituents, the humidity-sensitivity of the IEAP laminate is found to be expressed in one additional, unanticipated way.
+This newly-found sensing phenomenon reveals itself in the formation of voltage and electric current between the IEAP electrodes, when the opposite electrodes of an IEAP laminate are exposed to the environments with unequal RH levels.
 In other words, a humidity gradient across the IEAP results in the formation of a macroscopic electric charge.
 Concurrently, also volumetric effects arise; i.e. the side of laminate exposed to a higher RH expands and the cantilevered laminate bends towards the drier environment.
-The bipartite response of the IEAP laminate is demonstrated in Figure 25.
+The bipartite response of the IEAP laminate is demonstrated in Figure 26.